Why do we need a Representative?

 People are unaware about the representative form because other consultancies don’t even mention about it anywhere.
 The applicant should be informed about the representative, because an unauthorized paid person is not legally permitted to be a representative and such cases will not be entertained by Canadian Government.

-A representative can be an immigration consultant, RCIC lawyers, friends or family members.
+A representative can be a Canadian Immigration consultant, RCIC lawyers, friends or family members.

 Who knows law better than a lawyer?